Category Archives: fsa

 Action taken by the company

-Somerset Cheese Company is recalling the above product.
-Point of sale notices will be displayed where the product was sold.
+AB World Foods is recalling the above product.
+Point of sale notices will be displayed in stores where the product was sold.
 These notices explain to customers why the product is being recalled and tell them what to do if they have bought the product.
-Please see the attached notice.
+Please see the attached recall notice.

 Our advice to consumers

 If you have bought the above product do not eat it.
-Instead, contact the Somerset Cheese Company for a full refund.
-For further information contact the Somerset Cheese Company at 01749 860237 or email info@somersetcheese.co.uk
+Instead, return it to the store from where it was bought for a full refund.
+If bought online and for further information, please contact the Al’Fez customer care team on 0800 0195 617 or by email at consumer.services@abworldfoods.com.

 FSA